 The Journal does not necessarily endorse the views expressed or the facts presented by authors in their essays or in the works cited.

-The Journal has links with the UNESCO and is run in conjunction with the International Research Group for Culture and Dialogue (IRGCD) hosted by the Faculty of Languages and Cultures of Kyushu University, Japan.
+The Journal has links with the UNESCO and is run in conjunction with the International Research Group for Culture and Dialogue (IRGCD), National University of Ireland, Galway.
 Website: www.irccd.org.